 Respect Thai Customs & Culture

-Thais have some strange customs, at least – if you’re a first time visitor to Thailand they’re strange.
-Below, are few dos and don’ts to help you with everything from socializing to visiting temples.
+Thais have some strange customs.
+At least if you’re a first-time visitor to Thailand, they are.
+The dos and don’ts for Thailand (below) will help you with everything from socializing to visiting temples.

-Don’t touch Thai People on the top of their head: The head is the most revered part of the body, to touch the top of the head is dis-respectful, it is acceptable to touch a child on the top of the head as a friendly gesture, although even that is best avoided among strangers.
+Don’t touch Thai People on the top of their head: The head is the most revered part of the body, and to touch it is disrespectful.

-Don’t wear your shoes inside the house, especially in another persons house, it is customary to always take off your shoes before entering.
-It is a good idea to check before entering some shops such as barbers, massage parlors etc to see if there are shoes outside the door, if there are then you should remove yours before entering.
+Don’t wear your shoes inside the house, especially in another person’s house.
+It is customary to always take off your shoes before entering.
+It’s a good idea to check before entering some shops, such as barbers, massage parlors, etc. If there are shoes outside the door, you should remove yours before entering.

-Don’t beckon or gesture someone to ‘come on’ or ‘come here’ with your palm facing upwards, turn your palm to face the ground while gesturing.
+Don’t beckon or gesture to someone to “come on” or “come here” with your palm facing upwards.
+Turn your palm to face the ground while gesturing.
 The palm facing up whilst beckoning is seen as an aggressive gesture.

 Thailand Temple Dress Code

-The general rule when visiting temples in Thailand is cover up.
+The general rule when visiting temples in Thailand is to cover up.
 Both men and women should cover their shoulders and knees.
-Don’t wear anything bright and multi-colored, don’t wear skin hugging clothes such as leggings, and avoid wearing shirts which display dubious images or text – like the shirt you bought from your favorite go-go bar.
+Don’t wear anything bright and multi-colored, don’t wear body-hugging clothes such as leggings, and avoid wearing shirts that display dubious images or text – like the shirt you bought from your favorite go-go bar.

 If you’re planning a trip to temples, it’s easy to prepare and dress accordingly.
-If temples are just part of your day’s itinerary, just pack a spare blouse or shirt, long shorts or trousers, even a sarong or something similar which you can easily wear over the top of the clothes you are already wearing.
+If temples are just part of your day’s itinerary, just pack a spare blouse or shirt, long shorts or trousers, even a sarong or something similar, which you can easily wear over the top of whatever you are already wearing.
 For more information, read this article about what to wear in Thailand by GoToThailand.com.

-Don’t display the soles of your feet in a Buddhist temple: Buddhist Thais have deep respect for for their religion, sit or kneel so that your soles are not exposed.
+Don’t display the soles of your feet in a Buddhist temple: Buddhist Thais have deep respect for their religion.
+Sit or kneel so that your soles are not exposed.